Public Health Leadership and Practice (GRAD)

 Designed for students in the Population Health for Clinicians concentration in the MPH program who are preparing to work on their practicum and master's paper.
 This course focuses on developing Leadership skills at the intersection of healthcare and public health, and preparing students to engage in public health practice.
 Taken in Fall and Spring semesters.

 This course for students in the PHC concentration establishes a framework for examining prevention strategies delivered in healthcare and public health settings and considers several important health problems and the evidence for applying prevention strategies to these health problems.
-Students learn and apply skills related to identifying public health problems and appropriate prevention strategies, and communicating about risk to diverse audiences.
+Students learn and apply skills related to identifying public health problems and appropriate prevention strategies, and communicating about risk to different audiences.
 Encourages active student participation and involves a multidisciplinary faculty.

 Emphasizes the process of critical appraisal of existing medical research literature, with examples from a variety of subject areas.
 Students must be enrolled in the Population Health for Clinicians Concentration or have permission of the instructor to enroll.